Application Requirements and Procedures

 Interested students must submit a written application and thesis proposal early in the first semester of their senior year; however, they are encouraged to make arrangements and discuss research ideas with a faculty member during the second semester of their junior year.
 Students are required to submit applications and thesis proposals to the appropriate office in accordance with their program area procedures and deadlines.
 Knowing the deadlines and submission procedures for a particular program area is the student’s responsibility.

-- Applications for Biological Sciences students are available at 200 Stimson Hall
+- Applications for Biological Sciences students are available online, or come by the Office of Undergraduate Biology, 216 Stimson Hall to discuss in person.

 To complete the application form, signatures of approval are required in the following order: faculty research mentor, academic advisor, and research honors program area chair.
 Once the college registrar verifies each student’s GPA, the CALS Research Honors Program Committee gives final approval of all qualified applicants, officially enrolling them in the honors program.
 Additional requirements for application and completion of the honors program are specified by each program area.